pinheadmz/bid/README.md

 ```

 2. Server generates a challenge consisting of a 32-byte random string and a
-'visual' string for the user to "ok":
+"visual" string for the user to "ok":

 ```js
 const challenge = new Challenge({